ethankennerly/alien-automata/README.md

 * Instructions

-Open bin/index.html
+Open index.html
-Uses Flash Player 9 or higher
+Uses Flash Player 10 or higher

 Shoot the aliens.
-Avoid their bullets and explosions.
+Avoid the explosions.
+How long can you survive?
 Based on Conway's Game of Life.

 * Controls

-o To move, press Left or Right o To fire, press Space, Z, X, or C.
+o To move, press Left or Right o To fire, press Space.

 * Webpage

 https://github.com/ethankennerly/alien-automata

-* Third Party libraries
+* Third Party Contents

-In sub-folders,
-this includes frame per second monitor and convolution filter to iterate Life.
+This includes frame per second monitor.
+Pixel Blender code is based on a shader demo of Game of Life.
+Enemies were copied from Golly demo of orthogonal spaceships in Conway's Game of Life.
 Contact those authors for their licenses.

 Comments